Experience counts when defending environmental/toxic tort litigation. Lightfoot has it.

 With the depth to manage all aspects of complex environmental and toxic tort litigation, Lightfoot covers all the day-to-day demands of these cases at the local, regional and national level.
 Focused on the details, we run our cases efficiently and give full attention to their many moving parts.
 Whether it is managing complex document discovery, taking expert depositions or presenting the case to a jury, we have the experience and resources to handle any environmental or toxic tort matter.

-Lightfoot lawyers have the knowledge and ability to tackle the toughest scientific and technical issues.
+Lightfoot lawyers have detailed subject matter knowledge and the ability to tackle the toughest scientific and technical issues.
 We have worked closely with many of the country’s leading medical, scientific and technical experts in defending such claims.

 We also assist clients in a variety of compliance matters and enforcement actions involving state and federal agencies, including matters involving the following regulations: